kevinpang/ccbot/README.md

 * /calls
   * Shows all active calls

-There are lots of other features including member stats and configuration options.
+There are lots of other features including member stats, war summaries, and configuration options.
 Type "/help" to get a full list of available commands.

 # Running locally
 Create an auth.json and configs.json file (see auth.json.example and configs.json.example for what these should look